 Some common options for addressing infertility

-At this point, I asked Dr. Crawford to review some of the options out there for women facing infertility and kind of when she would recommend different treatment paths.
+At this point, I asked Dr. Crawford to review some of the options out there for women facing infertility and when she would recommend different treatment paths.
 She starts off her answer like this,

 “We have limited tools in our tool belt and I think a lot of patients are surprised.
 They think we have some magic fairy dust that we can just get everybody pregnant.
 I say that all the time!